Article 1: Name

-3.4.
+3.7.
 To do all such other things as are conducive or incidental to the attaining of the above objectives;

 Article 4: Membership

 4.5.
-The Committee shall have the right to terminate membership for any member or group of members whose conduct is deemed to be prejudicial to the good name of the Association, the Hall or the University, or is incompatible with the objectives of the Association, the Hall or the University.
-This will be decided at a quorate Special Meeting of the Committee and such decision is made by a majority of not less than three quarters of those present.
-Those expelled from the Association forfeit any and all privileges of membership with immediate effect.
-No refund of membership subscriptions, full or partial, will be given for termination of membership.
-The decision of the Committee will be final.
-Applications to rejoin the Association in such cases will not be considered for a period of no less than 12 months.
+The Committee will have the right to terminate membership for any member whose conduct is deemed to be prejudicial to the name of the Association, the Hall or the University.
+This will be considered at a quorate meeting of the Committee and must be approved by a majority of at least two-thirds of those present.
+If approved, membership terminates with immediate effect and no subscriptions, full or partial, will be refunded.
+The decision of the Committee in relation to the application will be final.

 Article 5: Finances

 5.1.
 The Association will hold one community banking current account, which will be used for everyday business.
 At such a time that the Committee sees fit, reserve or savings accounts, may be opened to hold contingent monies.

 5.2.
 Two signatories will be required to endorse payments from the Association’s current account from a combination of the Chair, Vice-Chair, Treasurer, and Secretary.